TonyPhipps/SIEM/Incident-Response-Policy.md

 - Disaster Recovery Plan
 - Business Continuity Plan
 - Change Management Procedures
+- Acceptable Use Policy
 - Data Classification and Protection Guidelines
 - Standard Security Configurations

+Incident Responders shall maximize off-peak duty hours by remaining productive and helpful to the team, including...
+- remaining familiar with documents and diagrams listed in the preparation phase.
+- performing and seeking cross-training.
+- improving & updating documentation.
+- maintaining awareness of cyber security through official and open-source intelligence.
+- seeking to understand normal behavior of monitored logs, networks, systems, etc. with the goal of improving identification of anomalies.
+- safely validating signatures fire as expected.

+The internal Knowledge Base shall be kept up-to-date with detailed procedures for products and Incident Response-specific processes.

+The Knowledge Base shall be referenced often and maintained by all Incident Responders.
+Incident Responders are to assist in keeping articles up to date and reflective of current procedures by updating as soon as possible when steps change for any reason (i.e. software updates, governance updates, improvements in knowledge or experience gained).

+Incident Responders must have a strong command of the analysis tools at their disposal.
+This organization provides support by providing Incident Responders with specialized training, continuing education, and a lab environment to maintain awareness and familiarity.
+Automated analysis and alerting tools only provide the beginnings of understanding a security incident, and only a skilled analyst provided with appropriate tools can complete the picture.

+## Internally-Gathered Indicators of Compromise

+True-positive incidents may provide valuable indicators of compromise (IOC) including file names, URLs, IP addresses, domains, etc. that could reveal compromise of other systems being monitored.
+These internal IOCs and their respective details shall be tracked in such a way that allows Incident Responders to quickly find, study, and respond to ongoing investigations.
+Details shall include the context in which the IOC was first observed, when it will expire, and where it is currently being leveraged for automated detection.

+Internal IOCs shall be reviewed annually at expiration time and each time it is referenced during an investigation.
+If the IOC is determined to still be of value, its expiration shall be set for one year from that review date.

+## Log Ingestion

+Logs shall be centrally gathered from systems that provide the ability to identify and investigate security incidents.
+Where possible, an NTP server shall be deployed, with as many systems as possible configured to utilize the service.
+Centralized logging minimizes the risk of tampering, clearing, and general integrity concerns of logs.

 ## OODA Loop